uasoft-indonesia/badaso-documentation-gen-1/website/versioned_docs/version-1.0/customization/create-view.md

 ---

 Badaso uses the VueJS framework for the Frontend.
 Therefore, adding views to the frontend also uses VueJS.
 The block below is a directory structure for adding a new view to the frontend.
-- To add a view, add it to the `views` directory
+- To add a view, add it to the `pages` directory
 - layout adjustments can be made in the `layout` directory
-- To access the new view, it is necessary to add the routing to the `router` directory
-     - add a route to admin-router.js if you add a view with admin-panel layout
-     - add a route to public-router.js if you add a view with a landing-page layout

 ```
 |-- your project